Under the high patronage of the ministry of culture, ministry of economy and the municipality of Contern

 About the Festival

-n 21 and 22 July 2018, there will be BUBBLES of excitement throughout Contern, as it is transformed into Comic Book Village and welcomes a whole array of authors, dealers, artists, musicians and of course all the many visitors who come here from all over the Greater Region.
+he 3rd weekend of July, there will be BUBBLES of excitement throughout Contern, as it is transformed into Comic Book Village and welcomes a whole array of authors, dealers, artists, musicians and of course all the many visitors who come here from all over the Greater Region.

 The whole Festival team is looking forward to welcoming you here!